opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-grafana-loki.md

 ## What is Grafana Alloy?
 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/grfana-alloy-overview.png)

-Grafana Alloy is a flexible, high-performance, vendor-neutral Telemetry Collector.
+Grafana Alloy is a flexible, high-performance, vendor-neutral telemetry Collector.
 It also replaces [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) as the actively maintained log collection agent.
-Alloy is fully compatible with popular open source observability standards such as [OpenTelemetry](https://opentelemetry.io/) and [Prometheus](https://prometheus.io/), focusing on ease-of-use and the ability to adapt to the needs of power users.
+Alloy is fully compatible with popular open source observability standards such as [OpenTelemetry](https://opentelemetry.io/) and [Prometheus](https://prometheus.io/), focusing on ease of use and the ability to adapt to the needs of power users.

 Unlike Promtail, which was designed solely for log collection, Alloy is a unified telemetry collector that natively supports all observability signals including logs, metrics, traces, and profiles.
 This "big tent" approach means you can deploy a single agent per node instead of managing multiple specialized collectors.